 The current in the circuit and the voltage at the load were continuously recorded using NI LabVIEW USB-6008 acquisition tool from National Instruments.
 The acquisition board was sampling data at 100Hz and was feeding it to a LabVIEW project on a PC that was sorting and storing the measured values.
 The temperature at the faces of the TEGs were measured using a NTCLE100E3 thermistors whose R25 = 10 kΩ.
-The simple circuit used for the acquisition is as depicted on figure 2.
+The circuit used for the acquisition is depicted on figure 2.

 When current starts to flow in the measurement circuit the temperature gradient, ΔT, between the faces of the TEG starts to fluctuate due to the Peltier effect [12].
 The fluctuation of ΔT in turn causes the fluctuation of the Seebeck coefficient.
 Therefore, an external thermostating circuit must be used to keep the temperature at a set point while conducting measurement.
 In [12] the thermostating was implemented using two extra TEGs, one as a heater and the other as a cooler, controlled in a feedback loop according to the temperatures of the faces of the main TEG.
 While providing a reliable measurement data, this solution has the disadvantage of adding complexity to the simple circuit used for acquisition.
-In this work a different approach was followed to remedy this problem.
+In this work a different approach was followed to overcome this problem.
 First the fluctuation of ΔT in relation to the current was observed from repetitive measurements using the circuit in figure 2 which is a circuit without thermostating.
 This led to identification of a pattern as to how ΔT was varying with the current.
 Then a software filter was implemented in Matlab to correct the fluctuation and gain correct output power values despite the fluctuation.
 Hence, instead of building a complex thermostating circuit the simple characterization circuit of figure 2 was kept as is.

-A heat sink was used for cooling and provide a mechanical load on the TEG.
-Mechanical pressure on the TEG helps to reduce thermal contact resistance and also creates a uniform temperature distribution on the surface of the TEG.
+A heat sink was used for cooling and to provide a mechanical load on the TEG.
+Mechanical pressure on the TEG helps to reduce thermal contact resistance and creates a uniform temperature distribution on the surface of the TEG.

 Figure 2.
 Circuit used for characterization